 1. French toast muffins

 With a name like this, need we say more?
 These French toast muffins from The Pound Dropper will get any mama’s mouth watering.
 Kiddos will definitely need a tall sous chef for this recipe, but overall, they can be whipped up quickly.
 Perfect for little ones who need something in their belly before they can serve you with a smile.

 The great thing about breakfast tacos (besides the fact that they’re breakfast tacos) is that they’re open to interpretation.
 Kids will get a kick out of being able to whip up their own creations with a few simple ingredients that are mostly likely already in the house.
 For the ultimate breakfast taco, use this photo from Rusty Taco Arizona for inspo.

 3. Yogurt parfait

 Talk about a Pinterest-worthy breakfast!
-These yummy yogurt parfait jars couldn’t be easier for the kids to put together.
+This yummy yogurt parfait jar from Dora Cavallo couldn’t be easier for the kids to put together.
 Yogurt, fruit and if they’re feeling ambitious, some crushed nuts on top, and boom!
 Mother’s Day breakfast.

 4. Caramelized banana sandwich

 Yes, you read that correctly.
 A delicious, warm banana sandwich that’s as sweet as can be with honey, cinnamon and sugar.
 Don’t be surprised if this is served to you with a few sneaky nibbles.